Emurasoft/emurasoft.github.io/en/dlg/import_export/index.md

 This wizard appears when the [**Import and Export** command](../../cmd/tools/import_export) is selected.
 You can then select to import settings from a file or to export current settings into a file.

-To find more information about each control, such as a check box or a text box in the wizard, select from the control list below, or press the **F1** key when a control is selected.
+To find more information about each control, such as a checkbox or a text box in the wizard, select from the control list below, or press the **F1** key when a control is selected.

 ## Choose an action to perform list box